pySRURGS/pySRURGS/README.md

   -benchmarks           Instead of doing symbolic regression, generate the 100
                         benchmark problems.
 No other processing performed.
                         (default: False)
-  -plotting             plot the best model against the data to
+  -deterministic        If set, the pseudorandom number generator will act in
-                        ./image/plot.png and ./image/plot.svg - note only
+                        a predictable manner and pySRURGS will produce reproducible results. (default: False) -plotting             plot the best model against the data to ./image/plot.png and ./image/plot.svg - note only
                         works for univariate datasets (default: False)